 Gabriel also doesn’t neglect to provide accessible entry points to Us; ‘Steam’ is the obvious single, driven by Levin’s bass line, but ‘Digging in the Dirt’ and the phallic ‘Kiss that Frog’ are also upbeat and catchy.
 Us is a coherent album with a consistent ambient world beat atmosphere, although there’s ample variation in the form of the upbeat material and the country flavoured ‘Washing of the Water’.
 Other highlights include the gorgeous ‘Blood of Eden’ and the satisfying closer ‘Secret World’.
 The only real fault with Us is that some of the material is a little uninteresting: ‘Fourteen Black Paintings’ and ‘Love To Be Loved’ have nice atmosphere, but don’t justify their long running times as well as the rest of the songs do.

 Despite these Us is an immensely fulfilling album, and ranks as Gabriel’s most under-rated effort.

 2000, not yet rated

-Collating this page has made me realise that this is the major gap in my Gabriel discography, so I’m reserving a space for it.
+Collating this page has made me realise that this soundtrack to the Millennium Dome Show in London the major gap in my Gabriel discography, so I’m reserving a space for it.

 On his 21st century studio albums, it feels like Gabriel’s allowed his perfectionist tendencies overwhelm him – the title Up was announced in 1998, but the album didn’t emerge until four years later, ten years after Us.
 The material was obsessively reworked and selected from 150 songs that Gabriel had in various stages of recording.
 While the album shows plenty of craftsmanship, it’s essentially a bunch of seven minute songs that often outstay their welcome, and it can be hard to sit through in its entirety.